truefoundry/elasti/docs/README.md

           1. If yes, a proxy request is made, and the response is sent back.
           2. If no, the request is re-enqueued, and the check is retried after a configurable time interval (set in the Helm values file).
        6. If the request is successful, traffic for this host is disabled temporarily (configurable).
 This prevents new incoming requests to the resolver, as the target is now verified to be up.
-   1. [**In Controller/Operator**]
+    3. [**In Controller/Operator**]
        1. ElastiServer processes requests from the resolver, containing the service experiencing traffic.
        2. Matches the service with the `crdDirectory` entry to retrieve the `ScaleTargetRef`, which is then used to scale the target.
+       3. Evaluates triggers defined in the ElastiService:
+           - If **any** trigger indicates that the service should be scaled up -> Scales to minTargetReplicas
+       4. Once scaled up, switches to **Serve Mode**

 - **When pods scale to 1**